Ha11ow/CSS342/README.md

 # CSS342
 Author: Ben Khabazan

-This repository includes all projects worked on and created during the course of CSS342 in the University of Washington.
+This repository includes all projects worked on and created during the course of CSS342 in the University of Washington.  <br />

-Project List:
+Project List:  <br />
-Assignment 1: Dynamic Memory Management - Polynomial Evaluation Assignmnet 2: Binary Search Tree - Heaps
-Assignment 3: Graphs - Shortest Paths - Traversals
-Assignment 4: Hash Tables and Hash Function Analysis

 I reserve all rights to the code written as part of the solution.